-In recent testimony before this Subcommittee, we noted that legislative requirements for the PEBES present a significant workload challenge for SSA.
-Today I would like to discuss our ongoing work for the Subcommittee on how effectively the PEBES conveys information to the public.
-Specifically, I will focus on what SSA has done to improve the statement, the extent to which the PEBES communicates its goals and information clearly, SSA's plans to revise the statement, and actions we believe will improve it.
-To develop this information, we reviewed SSA's documentation on the PEBES and met with SSA officials and field office staff.
-We also reviewed selected public- and private-sector pension benefit statements and discussed them with recognized experts in the field.
-Finally, we consulted an expert in document design and communication to review and provide comments on the PEBES.
+expands on that testimony.
+Specifically, we focus on whether the PEBES benefit estimates are reasonable, what SSA has done to improve the statement, the extent to which the PEBES communicates its goals and information clearly, SSA's plans to revise the statement further, and actions we believe will improve the statement.
+To develop this information, we reviewed SSA's documentation on the PEBES and met with SSA officials.
+We also met with SSA staff who respond to public inquiries on the PEBES toll-free telephone number and observed them as they answered almost 100 telephone calls.
+In addition, we reviewed selected public- and private-sector pension benefit statements and discussed the PEBES with recognized experts in the field.
+Finally, we asked an expert in document design and communication to review and provide comments on the PEBES.
+We conducted our work from September 1995 to September 1996 in accordance with generally accepted government auditing standards.